ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 *   HashEdDSA is a pair of hash-and-sign algorithms, with a specified hash algorithm associated with each key size.

 Both PureEdDSA and HashEdDSA can be used with contexts, which enables domain-separation when signatures are made of different message structures with the same key.
+For EdDSA, the context is an arbitrary byte string between zero and 255 bytes in length.

 The development of EdDSA resulted in a total of five distinct algorithms: